rebelsky/csc207c/_eboards/eboard08.md

 ### Good things to do (no tokens)

+* Women's Basketball tonight in Darby
+* 7pm tonight in JRC 101: Renfrow

 Questions
 ---------

+### Administrative

+When will we get mini-projects back?

+> I set a goal of two weeks.

 ### MP2

+### Testing and Debugging

+How do I start a debugging session on VSCode?

+> Add a breakpoint.

+> In the upper right hand corner, click on the down arrow and then "Debug Java".

+Why is there an `&lt;` in the reading?

+> It's HTML for a less-than sign.
+These documents have been converted too many times and I missed that.

+Why couldn't I use Junit in VScode?

+> Computers are sentient and malicious.

+> Or maybe you needed to set up a path to the junit.jar file.

 Lab
 ---

 No writeup!
 This is just a "do lab to learn the tools" day.

+Some things to note

+* Not everyone likes to work at separate computers.
+Make sure your partner is okay with it.
+* In the future, I will expect that you've successfully set up your .ssh keys.
+Please chat with me if you haven't done so yet.
+* Make sure to fork and clone when you're working with class repos.
+  Why?
+So that you can upload your changes for your partner to see.